ApiLogicServer/Docs/includes/abbreviations.md

-*[docker account]: create using your browser at hub.docker.com *[docker repository]: can can be downloaded (pulled) to create a docker image on your local computer *[docker image]: created from a docker repository, a set of local files that can be run as a docker container *[docker container]: a running image *[Authentication]: a login function that confirms a user has access, usually by posting credentials and obtaining a token identifying the users' roles.
+*[docker account]: create using your browser at hub.docker.com *[docker repository]: can can be downloaded (pulled) to create a docker image on your local computer *[docker image]: created from a docker repository, a set of local files that can be run as a docker container *[Docker image]: created from a docker repository, a set of local files that can be run as a docker container *[docker container]: a running image
+*[Docker container]: a running image *[Authentication]: a login function that confirms a user has access, usually by posting credentials and obtaining a token identifying the users' roles.
 *[Authorization]: controlling access to row/columns based on assigned roles.
 *[Role]: in security, users are assigned one or many roles.
 Roles are authorized for access to data, potentially down to the row/column level.